RuhulAminSharif/SQL-Commands/Basic_Commands.md

   ('Greyhound', 2020);
 ```

-Retrieve all the films those are most popular and top rated films:
+Retrieve all the films those are most popular or top rated films:
 ```PostgreSQL
 ------------------------------with duplicates
 SELECT * FROM top_rated_films